Bestial beast

 The bestial beast (besta-fera or bestafera) is a Brazilian version of a centaur, originating in Portugal.
 The name can be translated either as bestial beast or ferocious beast and is often employed in a figurative sense to refer to anyone that is exceedingly angry.

 According to legend, it is believed that it is the Devil who leaves hell during full-moon nights.

 It has the body of a horse and a human torso.
 It runs through villages until it finds a tomb, where it disappears.
 The sound of its hooves is enough to terrorise people.
 A pack of dogs follow it; the Beast whips these, and any other animals it comes across.

 According to legend, though terrible, it is not dangerous to people.
-The tradition says that when somebody sees its face, they go mad for several days, but then recover soon after.
+The tradition says that when somebody sees its face, they go mad for several days; however, they recover soon after.